Ko0ler/ODG_website/README.md

 - CSS
 - PHP

-## Setup

-To set up the website on your local machine, follow these steps:

-1. Clone the repository to your local machine
-2. Install the dependencies listed above
-3. Start the Apache server
-4. Open the website in your web browser by visiting https://my-portfolio-odg.000webhostapp.com/
+## The website link will be provided once hosted

 ## License

-This website is licensed under the [MIT License](LICENSE).
+This website is licensed under the MIT License.